-NEC 220.87 for EV Chargers: The 12-Month Utility Demand Method That Beats a Panel Upgrade Quote (2026)
+NEC 220.87 for EV Chargers: Using Recorded Demand in a Service-Load Check (2026)

 What is NEC 220.87 and how does it decide whether an existing service can carry an EV charger?